ND-HowardGroup/Image_denoising/Image_Denoising_Plugin/readme.txt

 #Author: Varun Mannam
 #Contributors: Yide Zhang
-#Details: Depart of Electrical engineering, The University of Notre Dame, South Bend, Indiana (IN), USA.
+#Details: The Department of Electrical Engineering, The University of Notre Dame, South Bend, Indiana (IN), USA.
 Zip: 46556
 #email: vmannam@nd.edu

-Description: This is the plugin used to denoise any fluoroscene microscopic image that contains combination of Poisson-Gaussian noise.
-This algorithm is developed  by training the noisy images with convolutional neural networks using the U-Net architecture.
+Description: This is the plugin used to denoise any fluorescence microscopy image that contains combination of Poisson-Gaussian noise.
+This algorithm is developed by training the noisy microscopic images with the convolutional neural networks using the U-Net architecture.

 Steps to get a denoised image:
 1a.
 Open Fiji/ImageJ